 Throughout his career, Wes has combined his passion for technology with his strategic vision to develop technology-based businesses.
 Previously, Wes served in various leadership roles for global professional services firms Capgemini and CGI.
 Wes also founded and led two technology-based consulting companies, Artisyn and Infinium, from start-up through successful exits.

 Earlier in his career, he led various sales and consulting teams focusing on IT strategy and implementation services in the financial services, technology, and energy sectors.
 He started his career as a systems engineer with Compucom.

 Wes is a graduate of Texas A&M University with a bachelor’s of science degree in Electrical Engineering Technology.
 He has been married to his wife, Ashley, for over 20 years and has two sons and a daughter.

-Aaron Contorer CEO
+Aaron Contorer Chairman

 Aaron is a former executive of Microsoft, where he served as program manager for distributed systems and general manager of Visual C++, the leading software development tool at that time.
 He architected MSN’s move to Internet-based server software, served as the full-time technology adviser to Bill Gates, and founded and ran the company's Productivity Tools Team for complex software engineering projects.
 Before founding FP Complete, he served as CTO at Web analytics firm Mentico, optimization firm Hynomics, and secure election systems firm Everyone Counts.